Shafin580/evatix-contacts-api-test/README.md

 The project should be running now.

+* To run tests, run the following command:

+`php artisan test`

 * The endpoints are stored in postman json files and included in the repo.
 Please go to postman_collection_environment folder which is located in the project root directory.

 * Please change the postman environment variable (baseUrl) according to your laravel app running on local host and port